 Conservation of N.lapillus is not a national objective.
 In France N.lapillus is widely distributed along the Atlantic coast.
-Recent trends show a decline in imposex and recolonisation of harbours (Brest).
+Recent trends show a decline in imposex and recolonisation of harbours all over France.
 N.lapillus is included in the French monitoring programme only as an imposex indicator.
+2012 initial assessment for MSFD suggests that while not at Good Environemntal Status, imposex indicators have declined at 36 out of 46 monitored stations, suggesting widespread recovery from the condition.